sierikov/essential-scala/tasks/22-list-of-methods/task.md

 **Reference**: 4.6.3

 **Description**:
-Using our definition of IntList:
+Using our definition of `IntList`:

 ```scala
 sealed trait IntList